Doi Inthanon: Climate

 The climate is typically tropical and fairly cool on the summit of Doi Inthanon.
 In the winter, the average temperature is 6 C in January and temperatures can sometimes drop below 0 C. On 21 December 2017, an all-time low temperature of -5 C was recorded at 06:30 at km 44.4.
 From March to June, temperatures are pleasant, especially at higher altitudes.
-The rainy season runs from April to November, when it sometimes rains for more than two hours per day.
+The rainy season runs from April to November when it sometimes rains for more than two hours daily.

 Geology

-Geologically the mountain is a granite batholith in a north-south oriented mountain range.
+Geologically the mountain is a granite batholith in a north–south oriented mountain range.
 The second-highest peak of this range is Doi Hua Mot Luang at 2,340. m.

 Environmental issues

 In 2014, visitors to the mountain left behind 36 t of rubbish.